 What’s On The Cards

 One common denominator shared by both Poker and Stock Trading is research.
 Before making any investment, it is important that you learn about the company on which you will be putting your money.
 Same goes for poker.
-Knowledge of a good hand is crucial before you put money in the pot.
+Knowledge of good poker hands is crucial before you put money in the pot.
 Some cards are more valuable than others, similar to some companies.
 Also, the amount of money you invest is on the basis of your confidence and knowledge about a particular hand/company and on your risk appetite.

 Play Your Cards Close To Your Chest